Skip to content

 Pause keeps a session alive through interruptions

-A 20-minute standup or a Slack rabbit hole shouldn't bloat the time logged to a task.
-Pausing the timer suspends the session without stopping it the elapsed time holds and the session resumes exactly where it left off when work restarts.
+A 20-minute standup shouldn't bloat a task's time.
+Pausing suspends the session; elapsed time holds and resumes where you left off.

 Variance view shows overruns before they become misses